imaltont/rayman-speedrun-book/README.md

 # rayman-speedrun-book
-A book about all the things in Rayman
+A book about all the things in Rayman from how movement and platforms work to advanced speedrunning techniques.